Compare without Despair: Reliable Preference Evaluation with Generation Separability: as a Meta-Evaluation

 Both kinds of alignments, while orthogonal, play a key role in determining how consistent human ratings for an instance might be (\S\ref{sec:calc-alignments}).
 We introduce \textbf{\separability}, a meta-evaluation measure that estimates how suitable a test instance is for preference rating by consolidating cross- and self-alignment (\S\ref{sec:calc-sep}).
 While \separability does not determine which generation is better or more preferable, it helps us understand how much we can trust each preference rating for a given input instance.

-At a very high level, there are four common scenarios which may occur in comparing generations from two models, which we highlight in \autoref{fig:sep-intuition}.
-Scenarios 1, 2 and 3 all depict output sets where any sample from model $A$ is expected to be very distant from any sample from model $B$ (i.e. low \emph{cross-alignment}).
-It is easy to distinguish the two models under scenarios 1 and 3---if two generations are very different, they must be from different models.
+At a very high level, there are four common scenarios which may occur in comparing generations from two models, which we highlight in \autoref{fig:sep-intuition}.\footnote{While these scenarios aren't fully exhaustive, they represent 97.5 \% of the roughly 30,000 instances that are used for experiments in this section.} Scenarios 1, 2 and 3 all depict output sets where any sample from model $A$ is expected to be very distant from any sample from model $B$ (i.e. low \emph{cross-alignment}).
+It is easy to distinguish the two models under scenarios 1 and 3.
+In Scenario 1, if two generations are very different, they must be from different models.
+For Scenario 3, the difference in self-alignments is a clear distinguishing factor between the two sets of generations.
 Under scenario 2, generations \emph{from the same model} are also far from each other (i.e. the \emph{self-alignment} is also low), which makes the overall output sets hard to distinguish.
 In contrast, scenario 4 depicts a situation where both self- and cross-alignments are high; all generations, regardless of the model they came from, are similar, making it hard for the rater to distinguish the models' output sets.

 Formally, given a set of test inputs $\{ \mathbf{x}^{i} \}_{i=1}^D$ (e.g. news articles and instructions to summarize them), LLMs $m_A$ and $m_B$ each induce a conditional distribution $p_{m_A}(\mathbf{y}^i \mid \mathbf{x}^i), p_{m_B}(\mathbf{y}^i \mid \mathbf{x}^i)$ over output generations $\mathbf{y}^i \in \mathcal{Y}$ (e.g. summaries of $\mathbf{x}^i$).
 From this distribution, we can sample $K$ generations using a common stochastic decoding algorithm such as temperature sampling, yielding sets $\{ \hat{\mathbf{y}}_A^{i, j}\}_{j=1}^K$ and $\{ \hat{\mathbf{y}}_B^{i, l}\}_{l=1}^K$.\looseness=-1